Match-making of local needs with sustainable solutions and procurements

 A beta-version where innovators can match their solutions to actual needs in development projects or to find documents and data, is available below.
 It is also possible to benchmark a solution against the global goals.
 This version is currently used by students in the Malmö University course, Global Product Development.

-A second beta where innovators can assess their products’ relevance and competitiveness against ongoing UN and EU procurement opportunities will be released in the first trimester of 2022.
+A second beta where innovators can assess their products’ relevance and competitiveness against ongoing UN and EU procurement opportunities is now available.
 The tool will continuously be updated during the project with a final version released by the end of the project.
 Potential scaling opportunities are organisation-specific interfaces that allow procurers to design more sustainable procurement calls or for companies to get tailor-made matching for funding.